-Ms McKeon has experience in public policy and stakeholder management.
-She is a consultant providing advisory services to clients in the private and public sectors and a member of the UNSW School of Aviation Industry Advisory Committee.
-Prior to 2019, she had a long career in the airline industry, having joined Ansett Australia as a management trainee in 1998.
+Ms McKeon has extensive experience in public policy and stakeholder management and provides advisory consulting services to clients in the private and public sectors.
+She is an independent non-executive director of Crown Sydney and chairs the board's Risk, Compliance and Responsible Gaming Committee.
+She is also a member of the UNSW School of Aviation Industry Advisory Committee.

+Ms McKeon has previously served on the Board of the Australian Government's Council of Australia Latin America Relations and as a Commissioner of Tourism Western Australia.
+She also had a long career in the airline industry, having joined Ansett Australia as a management trainee.